Using Gradle

 }

-you can also use shortened syntax, for example:
+You can also use shortened syntax, for example:

 teavm.js {